 Burrinja Cultural Centre

-This goal is strongly related to circulation, the configuration of movement and what is seen when moving through the building.
-For our primary design concept we chose a part of every public building that is distinctly circulation, a part only briefly experienced and largely ignored: the entry airlock
+A goal strongly related to circulation, our design concept was to use a part of every public building that is distinctly circulation, a part only briefly experienced and largely ignored: the entry airlock.

 - Full Services